odoo/owl/doc/v3/owl/owl3_design.md

 The simple upgrade process is this:

-- import the `props` function
+- import the `useProps` function
-- replace the static props description object by a call to the `props` function, adding default values if necessary.
+- replace the static props description object by a call to the `useProps` function, adding default values if necessary.
 - maybe remove unneeded props (like `slots`)